Chinese trainmakers set to go head to head for California deal

-SHANGHAI (Reuters) - China’s CSR Corp Ltd is keen to supply high-speed trains to California, a company official said, in a move that will pit the trainmaker against domestic rival China CNR Corp Ltd.
+SHANGHAI, Oct 23 (Reuters) - China’s CSR Corp Ltd is keen to supply high-speed trains to California, a company official said, in a move that will pit the trainmaker against domestic rival China CNR Corp Ltd .

 “The U.S. is a market that we have been closely watching for many years,” said the official from CSR’s publicity department, who gave his surname as Xu.